 If not, your feelings and how you manage them (or don’t manage them) aren’t my responsibility.
 They’re your responsibility.

 That’s what’s most vexing about trigger warnings.
+Trigger warnings demand that everyone walk on eggshells.
 It’s the social mandate that we all walk on eggshells, so the emotionally unstable don’t have to deal with their uncomfortable emotions and anything else that sets them off.
 And there’s the fly in the ointment.

 Feeling bad about ourselves doesn’t feel good.
 Pretty profound, huh?
 Nevertheless, feeling bad about ourselves is often a necessary catalyst to making healthy changes.
 Walking on eggshells and trigger warnings cocoon emotionally unstable abusers from reaching a level of discomfort for change to be possible, if it’s even possible.
 It isn’t in many cases due to the nature of personality disorders.